uidaholib/main-web-redesign_draft/content/copyright/guide.md

 [Section 110](http://www.copyright.gov/title17/92chap1.pdf) of U.S. Copyright Law allows transmission of some materials to support true distance education, or online instruction that replaces regular classroom instruction (whether live or completed at the student's pace).

 The [TEACH Act](#TEACH) specifies conditions under which educators may perform or display copyrighted works in distance education or online environments, including using only "reasonable and limited portions" of works that do not qualify as non-dramatic literary or musical works.
 Films and other audiovisual materials typically fall into this category.
 Thus the ability to perform or display audiovisual works in distance education or online via the TEACH Act may be more limited than in classroom settings.

 [Section 1201](http://www.copyright.gov/title17/92chap12.html#1201) of U.S. Copyright Law further prohibits the circumvention of encryption or other technological measures applied to copyrighted works, regardless of whether the intended use would be a fair use.
 However, an [exemption](http://edocket.access.gpo.gov/2006/pdf/E6-20029.pdf) was established by the Copyright Office for film studies professors to create compilations or clips of encrypted films, for their use in a classroom setting.
 This exemption is set to expire on October 27, 2009.

 #### Public Performance

 To perform or display a work "publicly" means showing it at a place where it can be viewed by more than one's immediate family or friends, whether or not everyone views it at the same place or at the same time.
 Private copies of films, whether purchased or rented, do not carry public performance rights.
 Even films shown for free and for educational purposes usually require you to obtain a Public Performance License if they are screened outside of the context of a specific class.

 #### Obtaining Public Performance Rights (PPR)

 The University of Idaho Library owns a number of video recordings which already include Public Performance Rights.
-Contact Janet Allan for more information.
+Contact [Reserves](https://www.lib.uidaho.edu/services/reserve/index.html) for more information.

 If your proposed screening does not meet any of the requirements above, you will most likely need to obtain a Public Performance License.
 To this end, the following vendors may be of assistance: